inunoriginal1/66daysofdata/README.md

 Digging deeper, I found [this forum post](https://dba.stackexchange.com/questions/158374/performance-comparison-between-using-join-and-window-function-to-get-lead-and-la) asking the exact same thing and it seems that may not have been just for me.
 I originally thought I had just overcomplicated the solution for little reason but I may have accidentally stumbled upon the "better" answer.

 Be better than me though.
 Be right on purpose; consider all your options and possible solutions *first*!

+### Day 4 (01/09/2021): Sometimes you don't even realize you're getting better until you do
+No favourite question for today but while exploring a different SQL resource ([StrataScratch](https://www.stratascratch.com/)), it just kind of hit me.
+Either I'm getting better at this SQL thing or the problems are just easier there.
+Fingers crossed it's the former and if it is, for anybody else struggling down this path too... *sometimes you don't even realize you're getting better until you do*.
+It's so easy to miss all the subtle ways you're consistently adding new skills, clarifying the actual problem you're solving, or writing cleaner syntax.
+Until one day, you realize the things you distinctly remember struggling with for the longest time become less of a struggle, then eventually just become things you can solve in your sleep.

+You never get there as quickly as you want (believe me, I know) but if you keep going, you *do* get there.

+Unless the problems are just easier there.